-A local-garden machinery specialist may be able to service and repair your mower, especially petrol models, so always check before you discard a mower that seems to be broken.
+A local-garden machinery specialist should be able to service and repair your mower, especially petrol models, so always check before you discard a mower that seems to be broken.
 A lawn mower service will cover various components including spark plugs, air filters, blades and oil.

-Most lawn mowers have a rotary blade (see image on left) which spins around on a central point under the mower, cutting the grass as it turns.
+Most lawn mowers have a rotary blade (see above, left) which spins around on a central point under the mower, cutting the grass as it turns.

 Most lawn mowers won’t leave a striped finish.
 If you’re after this, you’ll need to look for a mower that has a roller, which will flatten the grass as you mow.
 Heavier mowers tend to leave the best stripes.

 Unlike many other reviewers, we buy every lawn mower that we test.
 In other words, you can be sure our in-depth, expert reviews are honest and impartial.